wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 # Iceberg Beacon Track Database: Tools for Track Standardization, Visualization and Database Collation

-Authors: Derek Mueller, Adam Garbo, Jill Rajewicz and Anna Crawford
+Authors: Derek Mueller, Adam Garbo, with contributions from Jill Rajewicz and Anna Crawford

 Release 1.0

-Date: 2025-04-06
+Date: 2025-04-12

 ## Introduction
 This Python code ingests raw tracking beacon data, standardizes it to a common format, peforms a number of data processing steps and outputs visualization and data products.